abendigo/abendigo.github.io/_posts/2020-03-21-docker-nginx-php-redis-mysql.markdown

       }
     }

 Restart everything, and load [all.php][allphp].
-And, thereis an error.
+And, there is an error.

 After a lot of searching, I finally found a solution.
 MySQL in Docker will run initialization scripts if ot starts and there are not databases.